 When it comes to products for your baby — lotion that will go on her skin, toys she’ll love to chew, or car seats to keep her safe — you may feel the need to be more discerning about your purchases than you might otherwise be for yourself.
 But researching products can be time consuming and it may be hard to know where to start.
-We’ve compiled a list of resources and a few tips to get you started.
+We’ve compiled a list of resources and a few tips on how to research baby products to get you started.

 General Resources & Tips

 As a new mom, creating a baby registry can be overwhelming.
 For each item that you may need, there can be tens or even hundreds of choices.
 But just because a product is on the market does not mean that it’s safe.
 For example, many concerning chemicals have been grandfathered into EPA manufacturing policies that make them essentially “innocent until proven guilty.”
 So, where does a concerned parent start?

 - Start by getting an idea of the selection available to you.
 Don’t limit yourself to the major chain stores like Babies R Us.
 Search on-line for products as well.
 Many high quality baby products can be from companies too small to have a presence in stores or on Amazon, so be open to purchasing from on-line boutiques.

 - Determine what’s important to you, such as the integrity of the company, that the product not contain plastics, and so on.